-Jagad Guru Siddhaswarupananda Paramahamsa is a highly respected yoga guru (teacher) coming in a long line of authentic spiritual masters, known as the Brahma Madhva Gaudiya Sampradaya, in the ancient Vedic tradition known as Vaishnavism.
-He is the founder of the Science of Identity Foundation and has expertly taught students all over the world in the science of yoga.
+Jagad Guru Siddhaswarupananda Paramahamsa is a disciple of His Divine Grace Srila A.C.
+Bhaktivedanta Swami Prabhupada in the disciplic succession (parampara) known as Brahma Madhva Gaudiya Sampradaya.
+Jagad Guru is the founder of the Science of Identity Foundation and worldwide Chaitanya Missions.
+He has been teaching the science of yoga to people around the world for over 45 years.
 Many serious individuals inspired by Jagad Guru have now taken on the role of teachers to assist him in spreading yoga wisdom.

 Vaishnavas recognize that despite the various ways and methods that different acharyas teach, the apex of perfect yoga, and the ultimate goal of the human form of life, is the achievement of pure bhakti, or spiritual love.
 Yoga can be simply compared to a ladder.
 The lowest rung is yoga asanas and the highest rung—the culmination and definition of yoga—is perfect spiritual love.

 Jagad Guru appeared in this world in 1948 as Chris Butler.
 His spiritual quest began in his teens and he became a master of astanga and kundalini yoga by the time when he was only 20 years old.
 Later, Jagad Guru came into contact with His Divine Grace A.C.
 Bhakivedanta Swami.
 Although Jagad Guru had already realized the impersonal (Brahman) feature of the Original Cause, the teachings of Srila Bhaktivedanta Swami drew him beyond Brahman realization to the personal aspect of the Original Cause.